cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/firstmodule.md

 <img src="img/NabLab_new_project_wizard.png" alt="NabLab New Project Wizard" title="NabLab New Project Wizard" width="50%" height="50%" />

-Enter *Tutorial* as project name and *HeatEquation* as module name and click on the *Finish* button to create the new project.
+Enter *Tutorial* as project name, select the *Module* radio button, enter *HeatEquation* as module name and click on the *Finish* button to create the new project.
 The new project is available in the *Model Explorer* on the left of the window.
 It contains two files (*HeatEquation.n*, and *HeatEquation.ngen*) in the *Tutorial/src/heatequation/* folder:

 <img src="img/NabLab_new_project_result.png" alt="NabLab New Project Result" title="NabLab New Project Result" width="30%" height="30%" />